santanunath/admin-panel-using-mernstack-thapa/README.md

 http://host-ip:5000

-(my RPi host-ip is 192.168.0.102) the host-ip may be different for your system.
+(my RPi host-ip is 192.168.0.102) it may be different for your system.
 ```
 (Note: always run the backend application first. here 'server.js' is the main program which defines the PORT number,eg.5000)
 all api routes are defined in folder 'router'.